mohamed9964/Road-Hazard-Detection/README.md

 [📥 Download Final Application (EXE)](https://drive.google.com/drive/folders/1zWnm5li828YyGJb3oyqLgrtz-bRy1pLF?usp=sharing)

-Download and test the final application in EXE format, which allows for hazard detection using provided video data.
+Download and test the final application in EXE format.
+Upon downloading and extracting the contents, you can run the application "Hazard_Detector.exe" and perform testing using the provided video data.

 ## Testing Instructions

 1. Download the final application in EXE format.
+2. Extract the contents of the zip file to access the executable application "Hazard_Detector.exe".
-2. Open the application.
+3. Open the application.
-3. Upload a dash camera video capturing road conditions for testing.
+4. Upload the video that you wish to test the application with.

 **Note:**
 - Use a video captured from a dash camera under the front mirror in a car for valid testing data.

+## Demo

+Watch the project in action on our [YouTube Demo](https://youtu.be/26wUIRHhjLc) to see how the final application performs in real-world scenarios.

 ---